 Here are some things that you can find out before the start of the first lesson.
 Teachers are now globally available because of the internet; online lessons are rampant via Skype.
 You can pick anyone you want, anywhere in the world these days because of technology.

-Of course, a great local teacher is more preferable if you can find one so he can work on the physical aspect of the vocal apparatus, like the larynx, diaphragm, the jaw and so on.
+Of course, a great local teacher is more preferable if you can find one so he can work on the physical aspect of the vocal apparatus, like the larynx, diaphragm, jaw, and so on.

 You might find a video or audio online demonstrating an outstanding prospective teacher.
 Look for someone specialized in your genre.
 Anyone can claim to be a voice teacher but confirmation is vital.
 Look for the best that you can find that you can afford.